mattmorgante/laravel-vegaroo/readme.md

 - servings on home page as well (more info on the detail page)
 - can only update one row at a time
 - Content and images for detail pages with links to recipes
-- How to integrate the save button?
-Looks weird / on the outside

 ------------------------------------------------